-At the risk of appearing foreign and fussy, I asked Fernando as often as I could how to turn grapes into wine.
-Each time he explained you pick them, you press them, put the juice in something, leave it open to ferment, then cover it up, wait a while and ‘sale muy bueno’.
+At the risk of being foreign and fussy, I asked Fernando as often as I could how to turn grapes into wine.
+Each time he explained you pick them, you press them, put the juice in something, leave it open to ferment, then cover it up, wait and it comes out very nice.
 But I couldn’t help feeling it might all be a bit more complicated than this.

 • Large nylon straining bag (boil bag)